majorwave/moodtape/README.md

 - Disclaimer

 ### Changed
-- Privacy Policy
-- Terms Of Use
+- Privacy Policy, Terms Of Use

 ### Fixed

 ## [1.0.1] - 2021-07-01